Your Most Pressing Financial Aid Questions Answered

 - Offering personalized explanations of federal financial aid eligibility and payment options

-- Providing guidance regarding financial aid decisions and counseling to manage affordability
+- Providing guidance regarding financial aid options and counseling to manage affordability

-- Processing student accounts and informing students of any adjustments to the financial aid schedule or eligibility requirements
+- Providing financial aid award notification and informing students of any adjustments to financial aid awards or eligibility requirements

 7. Are there any overlooked options for financial aid?

 One often overlooked option is tuition reimbursement through your employer.
-Some employers have reimbursement policies for their employees continuing their education.
-Student also sometimes overlook state grants.
-By spending five minutes to fill out an additional form, you could qualify yourself for more grants, Kesteloot says.
+Some employers have reimbursement policies for their employees who are continuing their education.
+Students also sometimes overlook state grants.
+While some of these options may take a little additional work and coordinating up front, they’re worth keeping on your radar.